ghanbak/shakenmake_make/README.md

 # Shake N Make - Drupal Installation

-This Document describes all the necessary steps to install Drupal using callinmullaney_make.
+This Document describes all the necessary steps to install Drupal using shakenmake_make.

 ### Clone shakenmake Make